felvin-search/instant-apps/README.md

 Checkout our [CONTRIBUTING](./CONTRIBUTING.md) guide for more details.

-## Anatomy of Snippet App
+## Anatomy of Instant App

-A snippet app is a Javascript object with following schema:
+A instant app is a Javascript object with following schema:

 - `name`
 - `description`